j2browns/web-scraping-challenge/README.md

 The ability to extract the necessary information from these sites is first demonstrated in a jupyter notebook (mission_to_mars.ipynb).
 The functional code was then transferred into a function in a python program (scrape_mars).
 The scraping function of this program is called from a Flask Server in the
 Python code app.py.
 The Flask server calls index.html which is used to display the information scraped from the web.

+Two image files are included: Final Screen Image 1 and Final Screen Image 2.
+The final screen would not fit in one view (had to scroll down to see images).
+Therefore split into two images.
+These combined are the final screen.